Super Smash Flash

-Super Smash Flash is a series of fighting browser games published by indie company McLeodGaming, led by Gregory McLeod under the alias Cleod9.
+Super Smash Flash is a series of fighting browser games published by McLeodGaming, led by Gregory McLeod under the alias Cleod9.
 It is based on the Super Smash Bros series.
 The original Super Smash Flash is based specifically on Super Smash Bros.
 Melee.
 Its follow-up, also considered a reboot, is Super Smash Flash 2.
+The developer is currently working on an original crossover fighting game, Fraymakers.

 Gameplay

 Like in the official Super Smash Bros. games, the player's objective is to knock opponents off of the screen.
 Players are given a percentage counter instead of a health bar, which increases as they take damage.
-Each character is a well known video game character that are somewhat famous.
+Each character is a well known video game character.
 Players will also have special moves with each button.
 A higher damage percentage means that attacks will send the player farther, which may ultimately lead to a KO.

 The games are not direct clones of the official games, as they feature adjusted mechanics and playable content, both stages and characters, not present in the original Super Smash Bros. series by virtue of being a fan made project.

 In the original Super Smash Flash, characters only have a total of five attacks each, activated by pressing the "P" key along with an arrow key, and some characters had an extra attack while jumping.
 The reboot, Super Smash Flash 2, offers controls much more similar to those of the official games.
 Along with the option to use a keyboard like its predecessor, SSF2 adds support for external game controllers and other gaming devices that can be used for computers.

 As with the official Super Smash Bros. games, both Super Smash Flash and Super Smash Flash 2 include several single-player modes, such as campaigns to defeat a series of computer-controlled opponents, events that have specific goals to clear, mini-games to test the player, etc. Players are awarded with numerous rewards and other collectibles by clearing single-player modes.